jwtk/jjwt/README.md

 <a name="key-locator-custom"></a>
 ### Custom Key Locator

-If you need to support dynamic key resolution when encountering JWTs, you'll need to implement the `Locator<Key>` interface and specify an instance on the `JwtParserBuilder` via the `setKeyLocator` method.
+If you need to support dynamic key lookup when encountering JWTs, you'll need to implement the `Locator<Key>` interface and specify an instance on the `JwtParserBuilder` via the `setKeyLocator` method.
 For
 example: